-Technological advances through the years have expanded how, and which, humans can have children.
-Assisted reproduction options, especially, have become more varied and widely used, expanding the definition of "parent."
-Women who wish to delay having a child, gay and lesbian couples, single parents, and infertile couples are among those who can benefit from such options.
-At the same time, research continues to confirm that the safety of bearing and giving birth to children varies along economic and racial/ethnic lines, for both the parent and the child.
-This module explores these and other topics in Reproductive Ethics, and addresses questions including: With the broadening possibility of becoming a parent, should there be any restrictions, or does everyone have a fundamental right to have children?
-How do we begin to grapple with the inequity in access to healthcare during pregnancy and childbirth?
+Assisted reproduction has become more widely used as technological advancements have expanded the definition and possibility of parenting.
+Career-oriented women, gay and lesbian couples, single parents, and infertile couples are among those who can benefit from such procedures.
+With the broadening possibility of becoming a parent, should there be any restrictions, or does everyone have a fundamental right to have children?
 How much control should people have over the conception of their children, and are there any scenarios in which the technologies should not be used?
 What are some of the rising ethical questions as a result of the widespread use of assisted reproduction methods?
-This module will provide background on these technologies and how they work, present some of the ethical issues that arise, and facilitate the discussion and thinking about the issues.
+This module will provide background on some of these technologies and how they work, present some of the ethical issues that arise, and facilitate the formulation of opinions about the issues.